OnePageCRM/OnePageCRM.github.io/_posts/2018-03-02-rails-to-aws-lambda-communication-and-authentication.md

 There is a plethora of message queue system which would be suitable for this integration.
 AWS's most suitable offering is [AWS Kinesis](https://aws.amazon.com/kinesis/) into which messages can be inserted via the corresponding [ruby gem](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/Kinesis/Client.html#put_record-instance_method).
 The alternative of [AWS SQS](https://aws.amazon.com/sqs/) (simple queue service) needs to be paired with [AWS SNS](https://aws.amazon.com/sns/) (simple notification service) so that the lambda function can be informed that there is a new message for it to process.

 Compared to interfacing with the AWS SDK lambda gem to execute functions, these solutions have the advantage of being fire-and-forget requests made by the rails server.
-This means the rails server doesn't waste time waiting for the lambda function to complete and return it's result.
+Time is saved rails server doesn't have to wait for the lambda function to complete and return it's result.

 <br/>
 ### Choice

 My choice of communication method is the Web API.
-It gives the advantage of completely decoupling the lambda function from the rails server, as it can be interfaced with directly from the client (the user's browser).
+It gives the advantage of completely decoupling the lambda function from the rails server, as it can be accessed directly from the client (the user's browser).
 This does however mean that our method of Authentication needs to be suitable for HTTP requests.

 <br/>
-## Authentication
+## Authentication formats to consider

 There exist almost too authentication methods for HTTP requests to count.
 Thankfully they are all fairly similar and can be split by two properties: format and encryption.
-As you can choose almost any encryption algorithm depending on how secure you need to be vs how fast the authentication needs to occur, let's focus on the format:
+You can choose almost any encryption algorithm depending on how secure you need it to be or how fast the authentication needs to occur.
+Let's focus on the format:

 <br/>
-### Basic Auth
+### Basic Authentication

 [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) is very straightforward and offers no encryption by default, which is why it should be exclusively used with secure HTTPS requests.
 It appends username and password to the front of the URL: